nodejs/node/doc/api/esm.md

 For details on these package resolution rules that apply to bare specifiers in the Node.js module resolution, see the [packages documentation](packages.md).

-### Mandatory file extensions

-A file extension must be provided when using the `import` keyword to resolve relative or absolute specifiers.
-Directory indexes (e.g. `'./startup/index.js'`) must also be fully specified.

-This behavior matches how `import` behaves in browser environments, assuming a typically configured server.

 ### URLs